Understanding Full-Spectrum Cannabis: What You Need to Know

 Closer to the original flower

-This perception comes from how cannabinoids and terpenes interact together, not from higher THC alone.
+This perception arises from how cannabinoids and terpenes interact together, rather than from higher THC levels alone.

 More predictable